-49% increase in Sale of Goods Due to the increase in volume, increase in fuel prices, addition of the LPG business and sale coming from PNX SG.
-66% decrease in Fuel Service, Shipping, Storage Income, and Other Revenue There are no more charter fees, sale of real estate and port revenues after the spin-off of CSC and PPIPC.
+Fuel Service, Shipping, Storage Income, and Other Revenue decreased by 66% as there are no more charter fees, sale of real estate and port revenues after the spin-off of CSC and PPIPC.

-51% increase in Cost of Sales
+Cost of Sales

-As a result of the increase in revenue, volume and fuel prices.
+Cost of Sales increased by 51% as a result of the increase in revenue, volume and fuel prices.